Research

 Research Overview:

-Our group is broadly interested in computational mechanics and machine learning for applications related to sustainability and resilience of the infrastructure and the built environment.
+Our group is broadly interested in computational mechanics and machine learning for applications related to energy, sustainability and resilience of the infrastructure and the built environment.
 In particular, we are interested in climate-resilient civil infrastructure, climate change mitigation technologies, and materials for energy and infrastructure sustainability.
 Some of the applications of our work include natural hazards (e.g., earthquakes and landslides), climate change adaptation, clean/renewable energy and decarbonization technologies (e.g., carbon sequestration, geothermal energy production), analysis and design of composite materials, multiscale material data fusion and advanced infrastructure materials and systems.

 If you are interested in any of these topics or would like to discuss new ideas, check the information under Join us, and/or contact me via email.